couchdeveloper/RXPromise/README.md

 The awesome feature of this `then` property is that it is a block which itself returns a promise.
 That way, it becomes possible to _chain_ several asynchronous tasks together, like in words, it performs this:

-"Start task A. If finished successful, start task B. If finished successful start task D. If finished successful return result, else return error.",
+"Start task A. If finished successful, start task B. If finished successful start task C. If finished successful start task D. If finished successful return result, else return error.",

 where all tasks are supposed to be asynchronous, of course.